 The word literally means, God is most generous and that remembering Him draws out wonder, praise, thanks and joy.
-Here where we are, it also means a cry for help, a cry of helplessness, a cry of complete surrender to God's kindness and generosity in turning the situation around.
+Here in the intensive care unit of the hospital where we are, it also means a cry for help, a cry of helplessness, a cry of complete surrender to God's kindness and generosity in turning the situation around.
 Perhaps in ways that will demonstrate God's mercy in hearing our prayer for healing our loved ones and restoring them to good health.

 We all say it as if by impulse but never as a second thought.
 We want to mean it and believe in it and see for ourselves that the health of our loved one is not determined by what the monitor says but by a greater hand whose power brought creation into being by a mere word.

 Could you do the same for us now, O Lord, and speak your life into this situation.... and please, please, please heal our mother soon!

 The desperation is there but we conceal it somehow because there are others around who may falter when they see us falling apart.
 We don't want them to feel weakened or discouraged but want to do everything in our power to encourage them and provide some ray of hope.
 It'll be ok.
 Don't worry, it's just a matter of time and we'll be back home... like normal.